Polish, Czech and Slovenian leaders head to Ukraine in show of support | DW | 15.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The leaders will meet with Ukrainian President Volodymyr Zelenskyy and Prime Minister Denys Shmyhal in Kyiv.
-An EU aid package is also expected to be presented.
+A European Union aid package is also expected to be presented.

 The leaders are expected to present an EU aid package following last week's Versailles summit in France